RakshithaBrindha/RakshithaBrindha/README.md

-- 👋 Hi, I’m @RakshithaBrindha
+- 👩🏽‍ Hi, I’m Rakshitha.
+- 👩🏽‍🎓 Msc.
+Web Science.
-- 👀 I’m interested in Data Engineering.
+- 📈 I’m interested in Data Engineering (Cleaning and analysing the data).
-- 🌱 I’m currently learning Pandas
+- 📓 I’m currently learning Pandas and R.
 - 📫 How to reach me : gnanasekaran.rakshitha@gmail.com

 <!---